-If successful, the TACT Pivotal Clinical Trial is expected to support Profound's application to the FDA for approval to market the TULSA-PRO® system in the United States.
+The 12-month outcomes of the TACT Pivotal Clinical Trial supports Profound's application to the FDA for approval to market the TULSA-PRO® in the United States.
 Based on a new predicate device cleared by the FDA in October 2015, Profound intends to pursue a 510(k) submission of the TULSA-PRO® system with the FDA as a Class II device.

-In 2017, Profound made reimbursement progress in Germany for TULSA-PRO[®].
-TULSA-PRO[®] received a dedicated procedure code in Germany, securing an initial Diagnosis-Related Group payment of €3,963 starting in January 1, 2018.
+In 2017, Profound made reimbursement progress in Germany for TULSA-PRO®.
+TULSA-PRO® received a dedicated procedure code in Germany, securing an initial Diagnosis-Related Group payment of €3,963 starting in January 1, 2018.
 The Company believes that this reimbursement will help to offset approximately 40-60% of the cost of the procedure and is working closely with clinicians and reimbursement consultants to further enhance reimbursement.